 Safety Career Pathways Initiative

-The West Region Transportation Workforce Center has embarked on an initiative to establish safety career pathways for the transportation industry.
+The West Region Transportation Workforce Center led an initiative to establish safety career pathways for the transportation industry, which was completed in 2019 as one component of the National Transportation Career Pathways Initiative.
 Safety professionals in the transportation industry cover a wide range of responsibilities.
 Road construction and maintenance staff must take into consideration safe practices that protect both workers and road users; while engineering and planning professionals work to ensure the safety of the overall transportation system.
 Safety professionals must understand the complex interrelationship between multimodal system users, system design, and human behavior; and they must be able to implement effective countermeasures to improve safety outcomes.

 Transportation safety is a problem that cannot be ignored